historic-trails/website/sites/fort-larned-national-historic-site.md

 The fort overlooked large stretches of the plains to the north and south, and was bordered by groves of hardwood trees along the river.
 The river itself acted as a moat along the northwest edge of the fort, giving it a natural barrier against any threats. [^NRHP] Because of this natural defence, Fort Larned was never built up like a traditional fort, devoid of large walls and extensive entrenchments.
 Despite its name, Fort Larned was really more of a small outpost than a proper fort.
 This was also reflected in the number of troops garrisoned at the fort: even at its peak, the fort never housed more than a couple hundred soldiers.[^U3]

 From the government's perspective, the fort’s construction was an immediate success.
-Fort Larned became the home of an [Indian agent](https://en.wikipedia.org/wiki/Indian_agent) of the [Southern Cheyenne](https://en.wikipedia.org/wiki/Cheyenne), [Kiowa](https://en.wikipedia.org/wiki/Kiowa), and [Comanche](https://en.wikipedia.org/wiki/Comanche) tribes, [Colonel Jesse Leavenworth](https://en.wikipedia.org/wiki/Jesse_Henry_Leavenworth).
+Fort Larned became the home of [Indian agents](https://en.wikipedia.org/wiki/Indian_agent) to the [Southern Cheyenne](https://en.wikipedia.org/wiki/Cheyenne), [Kiowa](https://en.wikipedia.org/wiki/Kiowa), and [Comanche](https://en.wikipedia.org/wiki/Comanche) tribes, most notably [Jesse Leavenworth](https://en.wikipedia.org/wiki/Jesse_Henry_Leavenworth) and [Edward Wynkoop](https://www.nps.gov/fols/learn/historyculture/edward-wynkoop.htm).
 Because of this, the fort became one of the primary distribution points for annuities sent to Native American tribes, and its location on the Santa Fe Trail made it an easy spot for American and Native American leaders to meet.

 Before the creation of Fort Larned, Santa Fe Trail travellers would leave [Fort Riley](https://en.wikipedia.org/wiki/Fort_Riley), Kansas and would not see another permanent Army post for over 500 miles, until they reached Fort Union.
 Its presence on the Trail lowered the frequency of Native American attacks considerably, to the point where in 1861, the commanding officer of Fort Larned stated that natives had completely left the Santa Fe Trail area, and that there was no sign of hostilities in the near future.
 However, the onset of the Civil War would bring about a new wave of unrest on the plains.[^U4]